PetriciaLee/music-catalog/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is PRIVATE and not for public-use.

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape ReactUI
-- Special thanks to the React and Tailwind CSS communities
+- Thanks to my professors at FOI for teaching me how to use PHP

 ## 📞 Contact

 For any questions or suggestions, please open an issue or reach out to me on GitHub.

 ---
-Made with ❤️ by the Zeej
+Made with ❤️ by Petra J.